WeegeeNumbuh1/FlightGazer/README.md

 ## 💪 Features
 ***The [Changelog](Changelog.txt) has all the details, but as a bulleted list:***
-<details><summary><b>Show/Hide</b></summary>
+<details open><summary><b>Show/Hide</b></summary>

+### Summary
 - Visualize and figure out what aircraft are flying nearby your location, in a cool-looking way!
-  - Shows an aircraft's callsign (or registration as fallback), distance *and* direction from your location, the aircraft's country of registration, current altitude, and speed, all provided from `dump1090`
+  - Shows an aircraft's callsign (or registration as fallback), distance and direction from your location, the aircraft's country of registration, current altitude, and speed, all provided from `dump1090`
   - With API access you also can see the origin and destination airport, as well as how long the aircraft has been flying
   - If you don't want to use the API, there's an available "Enhanced Readout" mode that shows even more aircraft info from `dump1090`, such as latitude, longitude, ground track, vertical speed, and RSSI
-  - 🆕 A total of 3 different layouts for aircraft info!
+  - There are a total of 3 different layouts for aircraft info!
 - It's a neat looking clock when there aren't any aircraft flying overhead
   - When `dump1090` is running, shows overall stats like how many aircraft you're tracking at the moment, how many aircraft flew by today, and the furthest aircraft you can detect
   - Display sunrise and sunset times, detailed signal stats for your ADS-B receiver, and/or extended calendar info

+### Adaptive & flexible
 - Automatically switches to other aircraft if more than one is within the area
-- Fully Python based
-  - The python script has been verified to run in both Linux (Debian) and Windows
+- Can emulate an RGB Matrix display in a browser if you don't have the actual hardware
 - Does not need to run on the same hardware that `dump1090` is running from
 - Reads `dump978` data if it's present as well
 - Customizable features such as: